 Besides the many paths and numerous hideout spots throughout the park, there are also sport courts, playgrounds, chess boards, restaurants, cafes and a great wall which is a favourite for most people.
 This wall offers one of the best views of the two rivers meeting, as well as some amazing sunsets.
 The park is also home to some squirrels who definitely brightened up my visits to the park as a child 😍.

 There are not many places that have been marked by armies, people and conquerors who have all left their mark.
 This makes Kalemegdan particularly unique.
 It has many historical layers that have been left behind by Romans, Serbs, Turks and Austro-Hungarians lying one beneath another.
 Whether you want to take a leisurely walk, sit at a cafe, observe the views of the rivers from the park benches, Kalemegdan truly offers various activities.
 It is open to the public all day and all night, all year round.

 Kalemegdan is a special place for me.
-I have fond memories from my childhood and many more memories from visiting this unique fortress as an adult.
+I have fond memories from my childhood and many more memories from visiting as an adult.
 The photos in this blog are from my most recent visits to Kalemegdan.
 If you are looking for things to do in Belgrade, put Kalemegdan at the top of your list.
 You can also check my other trips around Serbia to Drvengrad / Wooden City and Mt Tara.
 Don’t forget to tag me with your travels on Instagram.

 Have you visited Belgrade before?